-Why would the fact that the code is in a library make any difference for how easy it is to use the RCU implementation shown in Figures 8.51 and 8.52? ■ rcu_thread_offline() upon exit.
+Why would the fact that the code is in a library make any difference for how easy it is to use the RCU implementation shown in Figures 8.51 and 8.52? ■

 A library function has absolutely no control over the caller, and thus cannot force the caller to invoke rcu_quiescent_state() periodically.
-On the other hand, a library function that made many references to a given RCU-protected data structure might be able to invoke rcu_thread_online() upon entry, rcu_quiescent_state() periodically, and
+On the other hand, a library function that made many references to a given RCU-protected data structure might be able to invoke rcu_thread_online() upon entry, rcu_quiescent_state() periodically, and rcu thread offline() upon exit.